authelia/doks/content/en/reference/cli/authelia-gen/authelia-gen_docs_time.md

 ### Options

 ```
+      --commit-since string   The commit to check the logs since
+      --commit-until string   The commit to check the logs until (default "HEAD")
   -d, --directory string      The directory to modify (default "./docs/content")
   -h, --help                  help for time
 ```

 ### Options inherited from parent commands